core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 ### Client Composition of Deterministic Requests {#sssec-use-deterministic-requests-client-req}

-In order to build a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), with the following alterations.
+In order to compose a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), with the following alterations.

 1. When preparing the OSCORE Option, the external_aad, and the AEAD nonce: